Vaughn defends Nets decision to rest most of top rotation

 “What’s happening tonight, this is part of playing, this is a very extreme case,” he said.
 “In coaching when you’re managing a team as an executive, minutes accumulate, aches and pains this time of year, you’re thinking big picture and a day at the right time can really help a player over the next two weeks type of thing.”

-Yes, it will make the Nets severely short-handed in the first stop on a four-game trip.
+“We wanted to be the aggressor and the zone allowed us to do that,” he said.

-But in the long run, Vaughn believes it will keep Brooklyn more competitive and doesn’t believe the Nets have done anything to violate the rule or the spirit of the rule.
+And now Vaughn believes his team got some short-term gain and long-term help, which he hopes fans also recognize.

 “I hope that fan knows Kevin really wanted to play, he understands that he (Durant) wants to win every game but it’s a decision that for us, as an organization, just had to do,” Vaughn said.
-“I would say to that fan I’m looking out for Kevin Durant’s future and really apologize that this is the game he (the fan) chose.
-But understand that Kevin has given all that he’s had in every game since the beginning of the season.”
+“I would say to that fan I’m looking out for Kevin Durant’s future and really apologize that this is the game he (the fan) chose.”

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports